jacobalberty/unifi-docker/README.md

 | [`oldstable`, `unifi-5.4` ](https://github.com/jacobalberty/unifi-docker/blob/oldstable/Dockerfile ) | Tracks UniFi Old Stable version - 5.4.19 as of 2017-07-31 |

 These tags generally track the UniFi APT repository.
-That's why despite 5.5.19 being called stable it is still under the testing tag.
 We do lead the repository a little when it comes to pushing the latest version.
 The latest version gets pushed when it moves from `stable candidate` to `stable` instead of waiting for it to hit the repository.

 In adition to these tags you may tag specific versions as well, for example `jacobalberty/unifi:5.4.19` will get you unifi 5.4.19 no matter what the current version is.